Best Cheap iPad iMore 2021

 There's something in the Air

-Apple's newest iPad is a nice step up from the current entry-level model, but only if you actually want the extra features.
+Apple's newest iPad Air is a step up from the current iPad, but only if you actually want the extra features.

 Best for Portability: iPad mini (2019)